XavierGeerinck/TodoListFluxReactHapi/Article1-BasicComponentStructure.md

 # Creating a TODO Application from scratch in React.JS / Flux / Hapi (part 1)
+# How to split up your app in components
 ## 1. Introduction
 This post is part of a three part series that I am writing about how you can create a well designed and structured React.JS application.
 In part 1 we will delve into the basics of React.JS and how we can convert your application idea into a working React.JS component.
 After that we will create a small piece of backend code in Hapi that will interact with a easy to use disk adapter for simplicity (part 2) and last but not least we will then create the interaction between our component and API by using the flux architecture.
 So let's get started.